Holmes Family Effect

 Holmes Family Effect is a Canadian reality television series, which premiered on 7 February 2021 on CTV.
 Hosted by Mike Holmes with his children Mike Holmes Jr. and Sherry Holmes, the series features the trio working with service organizations seeking to redesign and improve their working spaces.

 Mike Holmes' first show for CTV after years of being associated primarily with HGTV Canada, the series premiered on 7 February 2021 following Super Bowl LV.
 The series has also been acquired by Fox for broadcast in the United States later in 2021.
 The series aired on 16 March 2021 and 23 March 2021 for 2 hours on Fox.

+Crew

+Assisting the Holmes family in this endeavour are his team.
+Mike Holmes employs his regular crew for the episodes in and around the Greater Toronto Area, and a separate crew for the episodes taking place in Metro Vancouver.